-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-The Company based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.

-Impairment of non-financial assets
+impairment of non-financial assets

-Impairment arises when the carrying value of an asset or CGU exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use.
-The fair value less costs to sell calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less incremental costs for disposing of the asset.
-The value in use calculation is based on a discounted cash flow model.
+Impairment arises when the carrying value of an asset or CGU exceeds its recoverable amount, which is the higher of its fair value less costs of disposal (FVLCOD) and its value in use (VIU).
+The FVLCOD calculation is based on the estimated price that would be received to sell as asset in an orderly transaction between market participants less incremental costs for disposing of the asset.
+The VIU calculation is based on a discounted cash flow model.
 The cash flows are derived from the Company's forecast for the next five years and do not include restructuring activities to which the Company is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
-The recoverable amount is most sensitive to the discount rates, revenue growth rates, EBITDA and capital expenditure.
-Sensitivity analysis on the key assumptions has been performed and the Group does not expect a reasonable possible change in the key assumptions to have a material impact on the impairment review.
+The recoverable amount is most sensitive to the discount rates, EBITDA and capital expenditure.
+The Group does not expect a reasonable possible change in the key assumptions to have a material impact on the impairment review.